svk1427/terraformbasics-hashicrop-certification/06-Terraform-Datasources/README.md

 What is a data resource in Terraform?
 Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.
 Use of data sources allows a Terraform configuration to build on information defined outside of Terraform, or defined by another separate Terraform configuration.

+#some other API software cloud if you want to call.

+And those APIs are available as a data source

+using that respect to provider.

+So then you'll be able to access

+that which is outside of Terraform,

+in the same way there is another Terraform project.

+And from that if you want to gather some information

+and then use in this current Terraform project

+also you can use that, okay?

+In both ways you can use the data sources.
 ## References
 - [AWS EC2 AMI Datasource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ami)